 If you do choose to visit this or any Mosque please make sure your arms and legs are fully covered and you have a scarf so you can cover your hair.

-Enjoy a Camel Burger at the Q Restaurant
+Amman things to do: Enjoy a Camel Burger at the Q Restaurant

 Yup, it's completely touristy, but I love burgers.
 I had also never seen a camel burger before or since my visit to Amman.
 Located on Rainbow Street, Q Restaurant has multiple floors and a laid back vibe.
 They have a sandwich board sign out front with camel burger in pretty big letters.